zeroincombenze/l10n-italy/account_invoice_partner_carrier/readme/DESCRIPTION.rst

-This module add the field partner_carrier on invoice
+This module adda the Partner Carrier field on account invoice